rethinkdb/www/_posts/2016-03-15-rethinkdb-performance-report.md

 * "Does RethinkDB (web)scale?"
 * "Can I use the outdated read mode to improve throughput in read-heavy workloads?"

-We’ll attempt to answer these questions by using a couple different workloads from the YCSB benchmark.
+We’ll answer these questions by using different workloads from the YCSB benchmark.
+[You can learn more about YCSB here][ycsb], and review the [source code here][ycsb-fork].
 An additional test investigates scalability for analytical workloads.

 <!--more-->

 In the results, we’ll see how RethinkDB 2.1.5 can be scaled to perform 1.3 million individual reads per second.
 We will also demonstrate well above 100 thousand transactions per second in a mixed 50:50 read/write workload - while at the full level of durability and data integrity guarantees.
 All benchmarks are performed across a range of cluster sizes, scaling up to 16 servers.
-Throughout the development of RethinkDB we thought it wise to use a well known testing framework in which to measure RethinkDB performance.
-Yahoo has created a testing framework for analyzing the performance of databases and released it to the public.
-[You can learn more about YCSB here][ycsb], and review the [original source code here][ycsb-original].

-We ported YCSB to be used with our official Java driver and intend to submit a pull request for it in the near future.
-[Our fork of YCSB is available for review here.][ycsb-fork]

 ## A quick overview of the results

 Getting right down to the details, we found that in a mixed read/write workload RethinkDB with two clusters was able to perform nearly 16K queries per second (QPS) and scaled to almost 120K QPS while in a 16 node cluster.
 Under a “read only” workload and synchronous read settings, RethinkDB was able to scale from about 150,000 QPS up to over 550K QPS.
-Under the same workload, in an asynchronous “stale read” setting RethinkDB went from 150K QPS on one node to 1.3M in a 16 node cluster.
+Under the same workload, in an asynchronous “outdated read” setting RethinkDB went from 150K QPS on one node to 1.3M in a 16 node cluster.
 Here we we show how RethinkDB scales up to 16 nodes with these various workloads.

 ![Workload A][w-a]
 ![Workload C Synchronous][w-c-sync]